 - The architectural showcase of West Garden (西园)

 - Taste the Qianshigao (芡实糕), a thinly sliced perfumed cake

 - Eat a traditional dish made from pork with sweet vegetables (霉干菜扣肉meigan cai kou rou)

 You can join this tour to enjoy the sunset with a riverside dining experience.
 The tour starts from Shanghai.
-You will enjoy a romantic night including dinner and see the sights illuminated at night.
+You will not only enjoy a romantic night including dinner and but also see the sights illuminated at night.
 It includes free hotel pickup and drop-off included.
 To book this tour please click here.

 How to get there

 From Shanghai Long-Distance Passenger Transport South Station (长途客运南站) or Shanghai Long-Distance Bus Station (长途汽车客运总站) there are many scheduled buses to go there.
 The ride is about 1 hour.